miabee8/raingenslugcatmaker/README.md

 JSON files only affect the _sprite renderer_ (i.e. the code that draws the sprite to the screen).
 They do not affect the options available on the website.
 To change the website, you must modify `index.json` and/or `src/main.ts`.

+#### dimensions.json

+This file specifies the width and height of individual sprites.
+You must change this if you have a high-res mod.

 #### spritesIndex.json:

 This file maps sprite group names to their spritesheet file and pixel offset.
 This allows you to use ClanGen-compatible spritesheets without modification, but it requires some preprocessing if you're adding any new sprites.